Skip to main content

 Always creating, always connecting, always searching for new ways to inhabit with meaning.

-I focus my energy on integrating artificial intelligence into design processes, building solutions that enhance creativity, and fostering data-driven approaches within interdisciplinary teams.
-I believe the future of design lies in the fusion of intuition, data, and collective intelligence.
+Today, I focus my energy on integrating artificial intelligence into design processes, developing solutions that amplify creativity, and strengthening data-driven approaches within interdisciplinary teams.

 My work moves between the digital and the physical, the emotional and the functional.
-I’m in constant search—integrating the spiritual into the creative, the sensitive into the structured.
-And when I’m not designing, you’ll find me by a lake, swimming in the sea under the sun, dancing at my favorite club, or reading philosophy to explore life’s big questions.
-Always creating, always feeling—always connected to Pachamama. 🌱
+I am in constant search — integrating the spiritual into the creative, the sensitive into the structured.
+And when I’m not designing, I’m at a lake, swimming in the sea, feeling the sun, dancing in my favorite club, meditating, or reading philosophy or metaphysics.

-Melisa M. Pelayo aka Meli Miniki
+Melisa M. Pelayo — Meli Miniki

 4